Schengen Area: Potential enlargement

 The procedure to join the Schengen Area is that the European Commission evaluates certain criteria.
-These criteria include border control legislation, infrastructure and organisation, personal data protection, visas, deportations, police cooperation and more.
-After a positive evaluation, the Schengen members of the Council of the European Union decides unanimously together with the European Parliament to accept the new member.
+These criteria include border control legislation, infrastructure and organisation, personal data protection, visas, deportations, and police cooperation.
+More specifically, countries must take responsibility for controlling the EU’s external borders, they must apply a common set of Schengen rules, such as controls of land, sea and air frontiers, as well as the issuing of uniform Schengen visas, ensure a high level of security within the Schengen area, states must cooperate with law enforcement agencies in other Schengen countries, and they must connect to and use the Schengen Information System (SIS).
+After a positive evaluation, all existing Schengen members must approve the decision unanimously in the Council of the European Union, after consulting the European Parliament.

 Cyprus

-Cyprus as EU member state is committed by its Treaties of Accession to join the Schengen Area eventually.
+Cyprus as EU member state is committed by its Treaty of Accession to join the Schengen Area eventually.
 However, before fully implementing the Schengen rules, the state must have its preparedness assessed in four areas: air borders, visas, police cooperation, and personal data protection.
 This evaluation process involves a questionnaire and visits by EU experts to selected institutions and workplaces in the country under assessment.

-Although Cyprus, which joined the EU on 1 May 2004, is legally bound to join the Schengen Area, implementation has been delayed because of the Cyprus dispute.
+Although Cyprus, which joined the EU on 1 May 2004, is legally bound to join the Schengen Area, more than 22 years after joining the European Union, implementation has been delayed because of the Cyprus dispute.
 According to former Cypriot Minister of Foreign Affairs Giorgos Lillikas, "strict and full control based on Schengen will create a huge tribulation on a daily basis for the Turkish Cypriots" of Northern Cyprus, and it is unclear if this control is possible before the resolution of the dispute.
 The British Sovereign Base Areas of Akrotiri and Dhekelia, a British Overseas Territory which is outside the EU, also needs "other handling and mechanisms".
 Akrotiri and Dhekelia has no border control to Cyprus, but has its own border control at its air base.

 In November 2019, Cyprus's Foreign Affairs Minister Nikos Christodoulides revealed that Cyprus formally began the process of joining the Schengen Area in September.
 In July 2023, Cyprus joined the Schengen Information System (SIS), which allows for cooperation on crime, immigration and other security-related matters within the Schengen Area.
 In October 2023, the commission was to "verify that the necessary conditions for the application of the Schengen acquis in the field of the Schengen Information System have been met".
-As of May 2025, Cypriot President Nikos Christodoulides expects the country to join the Schengen Area in 2026.
+During the May 2025 Europe Day celebrations, President Nikos Christodoulides reaffirmed Cyprus’s strategic ambition to join the Schengen Area by 2026.